2026 Home Run Derby Odds: Murakami Finalizes Field

 The Confirmed Field So Far

-The Derby always fields eight sluggers, and five spots are now spoken for.
+The Derby always fields eight sluggers, and now all eight spots are spoken for.

 Junior Caminero (Rays) was the first player to commit, and he enters as last year's runner-up to Cal Raleigh after a show-stopping performance in Atlanta.
 He's been on an absolute tear in 2026, homering 11 times in a recent 12-game stretch.
 At 23, he's chasing history: a Derby win would make him the youngest champion ever, edging a mark held by Juan Gonzalez since 1993.
 This will be his second straight Derby appearance.